bnb/gh-pages-bp/README.md

 gh-pages-bp
 ===========

-A boilerplate for your products' gh-pages pages.
+A boilerplate for software gh-pages pages.
 ---------------------------------

-Status: Paused development.
-Pre-alpha right now.
+*Stage:* Pre-alpha.
-Explaination: I still fully plan to support gh-pages-bp, but I can't actively develop it right this moment.
-Soon.
+*Status:* In just a couple hours I got more of the code settled than I did in weeks of working on it off and on.
+The commit that adds this message is my first progress toward competing gh-pages-bp.
-Ideas and Issues: See the GitHub issues.
+*Ideas and Issues:* See the GitHub issues.
 I'm going to try to keep all my ideas, plans, and problems in there.